When I galavanted around Portugal my route, again, was:

 Can’t Control Yourself Any Longa

 Conga has these unreal mini sandwiches called Bifana Empao and they are priced deliciously at 2.20.
 I walked in and nearly broke their ground, not because I was nick-named the Crusher when I was 3 but because I hit the metal dividing pole causing it to crash on the ground.
 Proper scene.
 After that embarrassment, I bought two of these Bifana’s to go, wanting to high tale it out of there.
 The guy behind the bar was like are you sure you want it to go, you can eat it at the bar and I was like no, no it’s fine.
 Super lovely people here.
 After about 3 seconds of sitting on the park bench trying to mow down the Bifana, I understood why he asked if I wanted to eat them at the bar.
-The are as messy as a four year old with crayons and a white wall.
+They are as messy as a four-year-old with crayons and a white wall.
 Exquisite sandwich.
 A tad spicy but my spice tolerance is salt so I think everything is spicy.

 Francesinhas was the dish that I knew needed careful consideration before choosing where to go to get it.
 The hostel worker gave me an option and I had bookmarked a few prior to my trip so it was a decision I didn’t take lightly.
-Casa De Pasto O Golfinho is on a couple best lists and based on the price to rating ratio, I went with my gut and my empty wallet.
+Casa De Pasto O Golfinho is on a couple best lists and based on the price-to-rating ratio, I went with my gut and my empty wallet.
 It is a small place with maybe 5 tables of four and 10 stools by the bar.
-I arrived 20 min early on a Saturday from when it opened, half expecting there to be line ups.
+I arrived 20 min early on a Saturday from when it opened, half expecting there to be lineups.
 I get super panicky since I have also had the ill fortune of food places being closed.
-I’ll find a place online, see some pictures, look at the menu and decide what I’m going to eat, only to rock up at the restaurant door, salivating, and discover they’re closed.
+I’ll find a place online, see some pictures, look at the menu and decide what I’m going to eat, only to rock up to the restaurant door, salivating, and discover they’re closed.